-The classic Seaguar Blue Label is the perfect example of such a leader and your perfect pick for when lure fishing for eyes.
+The classic Seaguar Blue Label is the perfect example of such a leader and your perfect pick for when lure fishing, or jigging for eyes.

 - A stiffer leader will significantly improve your lure presentation underwater, especially when coupled with a thinner braided mainline.
 That’s because it will give you a more direct and sensitive connection to your lure that allows you to control and present it with much more finesse and feel.